 Because the Osprey Farpoint 40 is a universal carry on backpack!

 The biggest reason is that a 40 litre bag means carry on compliance.
-99% of airlines will let you use this bag as a carry on, which over your travels will save you a ton of time and money. #gamechanger.
+Most airlines will let you use this bag as a carry on, which over your travels will save you a ton of time and money. #gamechanger.

 No more paying for checked bags.
 No more waiting in the carousel for your bag.
 No more hoping it wasn’t accidentally shipped to the wrong country.
 This is one of the best carry on bags, period.